mcarey42/route53copy/README.md

 # route53copy, copies resource records between two AWS Route53 accounts

+This is not my (mcarey42) original work.
+That honor belongs to andersjanmyr.
+I updeted this to modern Go (1.19.4 at the time of this writing) and added some additional error checking and verbosity in session creation.
+This works with the current AWS SDK as of this time.

 `route53copy` copies resource records from one AWS account to another.
 It creates a `ChangeResourceRecordSet` with `UPSERT` for all `ResourceRecord`s of the source account and sends it to the destination account.